djkaty/Il2CppInspector/README.md

 `Il2CppInspector.exe --plugins myplugin`

-To get more plugins, click _Get Plugins_ in the Manage Plugins window in the GUI, visit the [Il2CppInspectorPlugins repository](https://github.com/djkaty/Il2CppInspectorPlugins) or use the `get-plugins.ps1` or `get-plugins.sh` scripts to update the latest plugin release.
+To get more plugins, click _Get Plugins_ in the Manage Plugins window in the GUI, visit the [Il2CppInspectorPlugins repository](https://github.com/djkaty/Il2CppInspectorPlugins) or use the `get-plugins.ps1` or `get-plugins.sh` scripts to update to the latest plugin releases.

 ### Creating plugins